Steak-and-potatoes/front-end/README.md

 - Meal creator by ingredients
 - Helps you to figure out what you can make based on ingredients you already have.
 - Creates a meal based on ingredients.
 Find recipe by name.
 Provides random meal.

+Go Chef Yourself website empowers all users to be their own chef and create meals with ingredients they have in their fridge and pantry.